CDCgov/cfa-immunization-uptake-projection/docs/analytical_plan.md

 - Define the _start of season_ as September 1(?) and _end of season_ as April 1(?) or similar, TBD
 - For the 3(?) most recent seasons, let the forecast dates be every Saturday from the start of the season to the end of the season
+- Optimistically assume that the most recent report date for any reference date is equal to the reference date (i.e., for a forecast, use all data with reference dates before the forecast date)
 - For each model, forecast season, and forecast date: predict uptake for each week from the forecast date to the end of the season
   - Note that this includes training data from prior seasons as well as that season up to the forecast date
   - Note that earlier forecasts will produce more predictions (and horizons) than later forecasts